-I recently discovered beautiful old churchyard called Dunleckney Parish Chuchyard.
+I recently discovered a beautiful old churchyard called Dunleckney Parish Churchyard.

 Dunleckney – Dun Leicne – Fort of the Flagstones – also known as – Fort of the Hillside.

-A parish in the barony of Idrone East, County Carlow.
-This place which is situated near the river Barrow, was anciently the seat of the Kavanaghs, Kings of Leinster.
-The ancient territory of Idrone and Fort, also Glascarring in County Wexfort, were granted by Strongbow to his brother Raymond le Gros.
+So, it is a parish in the barony of Idrone East, County Carlow.
+Besides, this place which is situated near the River Barrow was anciently the seat of the Kavanaghs, Kings of Leinster.
+The ancient territory of Idrone and Fort, also Glascarring in County Wexford, was granted by Strongbow to his brother Raymond le Gros.
 He in turn granted them to the Carew family.
-They owned estetes at Dunleckney (caput of the barony) and at Techmullin (St. Mullins).
+They owned estates at Dunleckney (caput of the barony) and at Techmullin (St. Mullins).
 A William Carew (d.
-1213 A.D.) gave advowson of Dunleckney with burgages there and also at St. Mullins to the Nunnery of Graney in Co.
+1213 A.D.) gave the advowson of Dunleckney with burgages there.
+And also at St. Mullins to the Nunnery of Graney in Co.
 Kildare before 1207 A.D.
-This Abbey, founded around 1200 A.D. by Walter de Riddelesword, was officialy dissolved in 1583 A.D., and King Henry VIII granted the lands to Lord Leonard Grey, Marshall of Ireland.
+This Abbey, founded around 1200 A.D. by Walter de Riddelesword, was officially dissolved in 1583 A.D.
+And King Henry VIII granted the lands to Lord Leonard Grey, Marshall of Ireland.

-In 1300 A.D. a preceptory of the Knights Templars was founded here, which continued only until 1308 A.D. when it was suppressed.
+Moreover, in 1300 A.D. a preceptory of the Knights Templars was founded here.
+Continued only until 1308 A.D. when it was suppressed.
 A preceptory of the Knights Templars is purported to have existed at the nearby Ballymoon Castle (possibly they are one and the same).

-In the wooded area, adjacent to the graveyard (west boundary) is a large mound.
+Furthermore, in the wooded area, adjacent to the graveyard (west boundary) is a large mound.
 There are reasons to believe that this was the site of a Norman motte.
 A garrison of Knights, with squires and servants was located here in the late 12th-early 13th Century.
-The evidence for the motte and baily is both historical and visualy evident.
-An existing natural mound was used but reshaped to the new requrements, e.g. raising the overall hight.
+The evidence for the motte and bailey is both historical and visually evident.
+An existing natural mound was used but reshaped to the new requirements, e.g. raising the overall height.
 Another factor in the choice of many sites was the presence of an existing church nearby.
 According to the Archeological Inventory of Co.
 Carlow, there are eight motte in the county, including Dunleckney and St. Mullins.
 The area around the motte is at present overgrown with dense woodland and undergrowth.
-A larger settlement was later established a short distance away to the west, coinciding with the grounds of Dunleckney Manor house and out buildings.
+A larger settlement was later established a short distance away to the west, coinciding with the grounds of Dunleckney Manor house and outbuildings.

-Around 1990 A.D., local historian, William Dillon, aka Reynolds Fieldcrest, conducted a survey of the graveyard.
-He recorded as faithfully and as accurately as possible, the inscription to be found on the head-stones, tombstones etc. of those interred here.
+Furthermore, around 1990 A.D., local historian, William Dillon, aka Reynolds Fieldcrest, conducted a survey of the graveyard.
+He recorded as faithfully and as accurately as possible, the inscription to be found on the headstones, tombstones, etc. of those interred here.
 A book containing a record of his work can be viewed in the local library and in the County Carlow Museum.